kstylianou/AR-UNITY-APP/Final/README.md

 2) Print the targets
 3) Begin with the registration scene

-'If you don't have an account use the register button to create one.'
+-If you don't have an account use the register button to create one.